warneat/image-compressor/README.md

 - Download this repository or `git clone https://github.com/warneat/image-compressor` like above.
 - Install dependencies: Command-Line from within the new folder `pip3 install -r requirements.txt`
-- move the image-compressor.py script to desired location and run from there with `python .\image_compressor.py`
+- move the image-compressor.py script to desired location and run it from there with `python .\image_compressor.py`

+#### Quality adjustments
+-  2 settings are available:
+  - overall quality-value, by default set to `quality=50`
+  - reduction of image-resolution (pixles) is off by default

+  To modify settings:
+  - change `quality=xx` to your liking (line 50) and/or
+  - uncomment (remove `#`) from line 47 and 48 and adjust values

 ### Further reading

-- By default, compressing value is set to `quality=50`, Antialiasing is enabled.
-To modify settings:
-  - change `quality=xx`to your liking (line 48) and/or:
-  - remove `, Image.ANTIALIAS` in line 47 to disable antialising (i don't see a reason to do so...)

 - The script runs on 4 processes (Raspberry Pi: All 4 cores 100%) :)

 - As the processing might take hours or days for a large amount of data, when accessing via remote/ssh you might want to use screen ([ultra-quick tutorial](https://linuxize.com/post/how-to-use-linux-screen/)) to keep it running in background without an open terminal session.<br>